Measuring your window panes for window film is really easy.

 With no grid, encapsulated grid or removable grid you can measure the glass pane from frame to frame.

 For True Divided or non removable grids you will have to measure each individual pane of glass in the grid of the window.
-This might be a little tedious but its necessary.
+It’s tedious but necessary.

-First thing to do is measure the height of each glass pane not the overall window, window film only goes on the glass and not the frame.
-Second, measure the width of each glass pane.
-But don’t assume that all windows will be the same size, measure each pane to be absolutely sure.
+First thing to do is measure the height and width of each glass pane not the overall window, window film only goes on the glass and not the frame.
+Don’t assume that all windows will be the same size, measure each pane to be absolutely sure.
 Even if they look close in size you should still double check and avoid mistakes.

 For arched, circular or odd shaped window panes you need to measure the width at the widest point and the height at the tallest point which is usually the center of the pane.
 For triangle or trapezoid windows measure the width and the tallest side.